Sugar Land Hospital & ER Care Diagnostic Services

 What Is the Treatment for STDs?

-An appropriate prescription for STD treatment can be obtained from a St. Michael’s Emergency Rooms doctor.
+An appropriate prescription for STD treatment can be obtained from a St. Michael’s Elite Hospital doctor.
 After the course of medication, the patient can be tested again, to make sure that the medication has removed all of the infection.

 How is Pregnancy Determined?

 In the early part of pregnancy, the body begins producing a hormone called chorionic gonadotropin or HCG.
 This hormone stimulates the ovaries to produce the amount of estrogen and progesterone needed for implantation of the egg into the uterine wall and for the embryo’s early development.

 Because HCG is present in both the blood and urine of a pregnant woman, laboratory diagnosis of pregnancy is relatively easy.
 A St. Michael’s lab technician will collect a small urine sample from a patient.
 The lab technician processes the test which determines the presence of HCG in the urine by combining urine and test materials either in a test tube or on a glass slide.
 A St. Michael’s doctor evaluates the test.
 A certain reaction occurs if HCG is present, but it does not occur if there is no HCG or if there is too small an amount to react.
 The test results are available at St. Michael’s during the patient’s visit.